 Some visitor registration apps do not include text messages, charge extra for them, or only include them with the highest pricing plans.
 If your office is looking for real-time reception notifications, make sure you understand the price including unlimited text messages.

 For most of the last 100 years, voice calls were the primary way to letting employees know they had a visitor.
+When a visitor arrived the receptionist would call the host employee on their office phone, or the phone closest to their work space.
 So there is a level of comfort in these notifications.

-Today though, reception voice notifications can be received on landlines or smartphones.
-Direct dial or through a PBX with extensions.
+Today though, reception voice notifications can be received on landlines, smartphones and VOIP or soft phones.
+Notifications might direct dial numbers or extensions through a PBX.
 They can reach someone in the office or around the world.
-And, of course, they are automated.
+And, of course, they are automated and can leave a voice mail if the notification call goes unanswered.

 Email is the Internet's first killer app.
 While many may now favor text messaging, email is used by billions of people each day.
 And whereas employees may pay for there own text messages, and therefore not want the company to send them any, the employer generally owns the work email address.
 Consider email a staple notification-type for any workplace.